Cash balance plans and defined benefit pension plans can be complex. In fact, they can be so complex that overfunding issues occur.

 The company may use the surplus funds to maximize the current plan benefits without significantly changing actuarial assumptions or benefit formulas.
-A certain amount or percentage of salary can be allocated to participants within the existing plan structure.
+Participant allocations are based on a specified amount or percentage of salary.
 This would enable the participants to receive larger benefits at retirement.

 Match 401(k) Contributions

-Overfunding can is some situations be used to match employee contributions to a 401(k) plan.
-The funds need to reside in a “sub-account” in the cash balance plan and not be contributed to the employee account.
+A company can (in some situations) use overfunding to match employee contributions to a 401(k) plan.
+The funds reside in a “sub-account” within the cash balance plan.
+Contributions can also be rolled over into a qualified replacement plan (QRP).

 Include Family Members as Participants